Pueblos Blancos - Self Guided

 The famed white towns and villages around Ronda and Grazalema have long been a destination for discerning travellers.The rolling contryside of Serrania de Ronda and the majestic mountains of the Sierras de Grazalema are rich in plant and birdlife and offer great opportunities for walking.

 This linear self guided walking holiday explores the very best of the Ronda & Grazalema sierras.
 After the first night in Ronda you stay for 2 nights in the pretty mountain village of Montejaque and the last 4 nights in Grazalema.
 The hotels are in the centre of these delightful pueblos and the last two locations have swimming pools.
-All the locations have excellent local restaurants which we are happy to recommend Our self guided Route of the Pueblos Blancos connects five different white villages with exceptional and varied walks.
-Most of the walks are linear but can be amended to suit the walking preferences of our guests.
+All the locations have excellent local restaurants which we are happy to recommend.
+This self guided adventure connects five different white villages with exceptional and varied walks.
+Most of are linear but can be amended to suit the walking preferences of our guests.
 Transfers from Malaga to Ronda, from Grazalema back to Ronda, transfers to trail heads and the transfer of bags between locations are provided within the holiday costs.

 Itinerary & Walks

 Day 1 – Arrival day

 The holiday starts in Ronda which is about 2 hours by road from Malaga and Seville airports.
 Cordoba and Granada are also accesible by public transport making it an ideal location for guests wishing to start or extend their holiday with a visit to one of the grand cities of Andalucia.
 You will stay for the first night in Ronda in the historic centre of this evocative and much visited town.
 Depending on arrival time, explore the old town followed by a welcome meal in one of our favourite restaurants.